khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/software-requirements-specification/software_requirements_specification_final.md

     FR7.
 The control panel and navigation panel shall be accessible regardless of what page the user is on.

     FR8.
-The application default background colors will either be white or a shade of gray with the exception of the error page.
+The application's default background colors shall be white or a shade of gray, except for the error page.

 ### Color Palette

     FR9.
 The color palette shall be global within the application.

     FR10.
-The global color palette shall have the ability to be replaced or changed by the user.
+The global color palette shall be able to be replaced or changed by the user.

     FR11.
 The global color palette must be accessible by any components within the application.

     FR12.
-The components and HTML elements that applies the global color palette to its style shall change when a new color palette is either generated or adjusted.
+The components and HTML elements that apply the global color palette to its style shall change when a new color palette is generated or adjusted.

     FR13.
-The default colors in the palette must have a hexadecimal values of "#ffffff", "#e6e6e6", "#808080", "#191919", "#000000."
+The default colors in the palette must have hexadecimal values of "#ffffff," "#e6e6e6," "#808080," "#191919," and "#000000."

     FR14.
-The application shall have the functionality to a palette's color saturation and brightness level.
+The application shall have the functionality of a palette's color saturation and brightness level.

     FR15.
 The application shall be able to convert between the RGB, HSV, HSL, and HEX color values.

     FR16.
-The application shall keep track of WCAG contrast ratings information of all possible color pair combination within the palette.
+The application shall keep track of WCAG contrast rating information of all possible color pair combinations within the palette.

     FR17.
-The application shall have the ability to estimate the contrast ratio and WCAG contrast ratings of a color pair on its own.
+The application shall be able to estimate the contrast ratio and WCAG contrast ratings of a color pair independently of any API.

 ### Control Panel

     FR18.
-The application's control panel shall have a button that allow users to generate a new color palette.
+The application's control panel shall have a button that allows users to generate a new color palette.

     FR19.
-The application's control panel shall have a button that allow users to adjust the current color palette.
+The application's control panel shall have a button allowing users to adjust the color palette.

     FR20.
-The application's control panel shall have a button that allow users to copy the color palette to the clipboard.
+The application's control panel shall have a button that allows users to copy the color palette to the clipboard.

     FR21.
 The application's control panel shall have a display for the user to preview the current palette colors.